Troubleshooting API Error Codes

 404 Not Found

 This is by far the most common HTTP status code you can get.
-It indicates that the URL you used in your request doesn’t exist on the API server, or origin server.
-While this is a 4XX error, which usually means something on the client-side is wrong, this can also indicate a server problem.
+It indicates that the URL you used in your request doesn't exist on the API server or the origin server.
+While this is a 4XX error, which usually indicates a client-side issue, it can also indicate a server problem.
 Sometimes API URL paths change after a version update, but sometimes they change because something on the server went wrong.

 The best course of action is to check if you have a typo in your client code before checking if the API has issues.